 Covers the development of Western music from 1750 to the present, including styles, schools and composers.
-(DH) Prerequisite: MUS 265 or consent of instructor.
+(DH)

 MUS 281 Music Theory I (3)

 A survey of elementary concepts in music theory: melodic, rhythmic, and harmonic materials; musical structure and form; composition and analysis.
 To be taken concurrently with MUS 283.
 (45 lecture hours) (DA)